YvFrey/training-github-copilot/trainings-tasks/00_prerequists_intro.md

 -  **`uv` Package Manager**: The `uv` utility is required for fast environment and dependency management: [uv Installation Guide](https://docs.astral.sh/uv/getting-started/installation/)
 - **Git Configuration**: Ensure your local `git` client is configured with your correct user name and email
 - **Code Base**: Fork the [course repository](https://github.com/YvFrey/training-github-copilot/tree/main) to your own GitHub account (use the "Fork" button on GitHub).
 Clone your project locally.
 This setup ensures you have all necessary permissions.

+### ⚠️ Important: Feature Alignment and Version Check

+Please note that Copilot features evolve **rapidly**, with changes and new features often released on a **weekly basis**.
+Please excuse if a specific task is not fully up to date or available in your version.
+This training was tested on the following stable environment.
+If you encounter errors, verify your version alignment or report the discrepancy to the trainer.

+* **VS Code Version:** 1.106.3
+* **GitHub Copilot Extension Version:** github.copilot@1.388.0, github.copilot-chat@0.33.3
+* **Python Environment Manager (uv):** 0.8.10

 ---

 ## 🚀 Getting Started: Running the FastAPI App